-Web based translation tool with tight git integration supporting a wide range of file formats, making it easy for translators to contribute.
+Web based translation tool with tight Git integration supporting a wide range of file formats, making it easy for translators to contribute.

-The translations should be kept within the same repository as the source code and the translation process should closely follow development.
+The translations should be kept within the same repository as the source code and the translation process should follow development closely.

-There is no plan regarding heavy conflict resolution as these should be primarily handled by git.
+There is no plan regarding heavy conflict resolution, as these should be handled primarily by Git.